psykter/psykter/README.md

 </div>

-- :telescope: I’m currently a Student learning full-stack web development and a student for life.
+- :telescope: I’m currently a Student at Codeup Academy honing and mastering full-stack web development and I will be a student for life.

 - :seedling: Exploring Technical Content Writing for API tools, libraries and frameworks.
 Such tools will expidite a more concise and optimized code.